-In total, these differences represent a high mountain for Darwinian evolution (natural selection working on chance mutations) to climb – to say nothing about mental and spiritual differences.
+In total, these differences represent a high mountain for natural selection working on DNA copying errors to climb, to say nothing about mental and spiritual differences.
 It is often claimed that in their genetic make-up chimpanzees and humans are very similar.
-However, if that were so (recent findings indicate otherwise), the similarity in genes would be paradoxical, for anatomically there is a gulf.
-The supposition that apes and humans as known today belong to the same phylogenetic family does not, on the anatomical facts, seem justified.
+Were that so (recent findings indicate otherwise), the similarity in genes would be paradoxical, for anatomically there is a gulf.
+The anatomical facts do not support the supposition that apes and humans as known today belong to the same family tree.

-Differences that are capable of showing up in the fossil record may, of course, have been smaller in the past and have dwindled backwards in time towards a common root.
-Or the two groups might not be related at all, whether or not the differences were once smaller.
+Differences capable of showing up in the record of fossil bones may, of course, have been smaller in the past and have diminished back in time towards a common stem.
+Or the two groups might not be related at all, whether or not the differences were smaller.
 That remains to be seen.
-As usual, the reader interested in such questions will have to put a little effort into mastering some new terms (mostly species names).
-However, do that and you will end up equipped to form your own judgement as to whether apes and man are related.
-Whatever your starting position, be prepared to change your mind, for the story that emerges may be surprising.
+As often, the reader will need to put a little effort into mastering some new terms (mostly species names).
+However, do that and by the end of this chapter you will be equipped to form your own judgement as to whether apes and man are related.
+Whatever your starting position, be prepared to change your mind, for the story is not as generally presented.

 Perhaps the best introduction to the fossil record is by way of a diagram such as the one below (Lieberman 2009, adapted), showing the species considered relevant to the story of man’s evolutionary prehistory and their suggested relationships.